-Tata Consultancy Services (TCS) is a leading global provider of IT, consulting, and outsourcing services, with operations in nearly 50 countries.
+Tata Consultancy Services (TCS) is a leading global provider of IT, consulting, and outsourcing services, with operations in about 45 countries.
 Its offerings include business process outsourcing, data center management, IT strategic consulting, cloud computing services, new product development and engineering, and systems integration.
 One of its specialties is developing and maintaining customized software for businesses.
 Its clients, in industries ranging from energy to financial services to retail to telecom, are located in North America (which generates more than half of the company's revenue), the UK, and Europe.
 TCS is controlled by textiles and manufacturing conglomerate Tata Group.

 TCS has operations around the world.
-Some 52% of its revenue comes from customers in the US, followed by UK customers, 17%, customers in Europe (not including the UK), 12%, Asia-Pacific, 9%, and 2% from the rest of the world.
+Some 53% of its revenue comes from customers in the US, followed by UK customers, 16%, customers in Europe (not including the UK), 11%, Asia-Pacific, 10%, and 8% from the rest of the world.

 Sales and Marketing

 TCS serves customers in a wide range of industries.
-It's biggest sector is banking, financial services, and insurance, which accounts for 41% of revenue.
+Its biggest sector is banking, financial services, and insurance, which accounts for 41% of revenue.
 Retail and consumer packaged goods generates 14% with telecommunications, media, and entertainment at 11% and manufacturing at 10%.
 Customers clustered under the "others" banner constitute 24% of revenue.

 Among its customers are ABB, ABN, Agilent Technologies, Harmony Gold, and ING Group.

 In 2016 (ended March) revenue for TCS rose 15% from 2015.
 The growth rate was less than that of 2015, when revenue rose about 16%.
 Some 90% of the 2016 revenue growth came from gains in currency exchange rates.

 Revenue boosted net income 22% higher in 2016 from 2015.
 Cash flow from operations was 1% lower in 2016 from 2015 on